Jorge-Ortiz-Mata/yorchauth-api-gem/README.md

 end
 ```

-You will need to add the resources created within the API namespace:
+You will need to add these routes within the API (and V1 if you need it) namespace:
 ```ruby
 Rails.application.routes.draw do
   namespace :api do